-Anaplastic Large Cell Lymphoma: Treatment Options
+Anaplastic Large Cell Lymphoma

-Treatment options for primary cutaneous ALCL depends on the extent of the skin lesions.
+Treatment options for primary cutaneous ALCL depend on the extent of the skin lesions.
 If the disease is confined to a single lesion or area, radiation therapy or surgical excision will result in complete remission in approximately 95 percent of patients.
 If there are multiple lesions or relapsed disease in the skin, radiation can eradicate the skin lesions, but will not reduce the likelihood of new lesions developing.

 Those with primary cutaneous ALCL in multiple sites on the body usually need systemic treatment, which travels through the blood and affects many parts of the body.